 The purpose of issue is indicated in the “purpose” field of the support file discovery metadata.
 Support files carrying the “deletion” flag in metadata must be removed from the system.
 When a feature or information type pointing to a text, picture or application file is deleted or updated so that it no longer references the file, the system software must check to see whether any other feature or information type references the same file, before that file is deleted.

-Updates or deletions of a support file may require concurrent updates to feature or information type instance attributes that depend on the file, e.g., pictorialRepresentation, fileReference and fileLocator attributes.

 Feature catalogues

 For each new version of the S-130 Product Specification a new feature catalogue will be released.
 The system must be able to manage datasets and their catalogues that are created on different versions of the S-130 Product Specification.